lrowe/kvmserver/README.md

 unix socket and serving incoming tcp connections through a reverse proxy to enable client connection reuse.

-Running under nested virtualization incurs additional overhead of around 200µs.
+Nested virtualization incurs additional overhead that will vary depending on the cpu security mitigations applied.
+On an AMD Ryzen 7 7840HS running on Linux 6.11 we see around 200µs of additional overhead running nested under QEMU.

 ## Memory usage